eleqtrizit/PartyAtMyHouse/README.md

 ## Usage

-If you do want to use this, you will need to edit the $install_path to where you put the files, and you will need to go get a Spotify API key at https://beta.developer.spotify.com/
+If you do want to use this, you will need to edit the $install_path variable to where you put the files, and you will need to go get a Spotify API key at https://beta.developer.spotify.com/ and edit that into the CGI files as well.